ZhiJie88/Electromechanical-3D-Printed-Prosthetic-Arm-Initiative-SPRING-2023/README.md

 KSU 1 is comprised of:

-Julien Illo, Sam Boselli, Talon Hanssen, Paige Durand, Jonathan Perez
+Julien Illo, Sam Boselli, Talon Hanssen, Paige Durand, Jonathan Perez, Michael Arnold

 KSU 2 is comprised of: